How to Delete Copyrighted Content on Google

 Here’s how to submit the DMCA takedown notice:

-- Your contact information: This includes your name, address, phone number, and email address.
+• Your contact information: full name, address, phone number, and email address.

-- Description of the copyrighted work: Provide a brief description of the work you own (e.g., the name of the article, photo, or video).
+• Description of the copyrighted work: brief description of the work you own (e.g., article, photo, or video).

-- URL of the infringing content: Provide the specific URL of the website or page where the infringing content appears.
+• URL of the infringing content: specific URL where the infringing content appears.

-- Statement of good faith: You must declare that you are acting in good faith and that you believe the content infringes your copyright.
+• Statement of good faith: declare you believe the content infringes your copyright.

-- Submit the form to Google.
-Google will review the takedown request and, if it meets the necessary criteria, will remove the infringing content from its search results.
+• Submit the form to Google.
+Google will review the takedown request and, if it meets the criteria, remove the infringing content from its search results.

 4. Monitor the Takedown Request Progress